 - working alongside expert physical therapists in cancer rehabilitation

 - musculoskeletal ultrasound

-Will include eleven months of outpatient cancer rehabilitation at MedStar NRH and MedStar Georgetown University Hospital as well as one month of palliative care.
+Will include eleven months of outpatient cancer rehabilitation at MedStar NRH and MedStar Georgetown University Hospital.

 The fellow will also have longitudinal experiences rotating once per month in the following areas: